amypeniston/blog/_posts/2014-02-15-water-chestnut-dip.markdown

 ---
 layout: post
 title: Water Chestnut Dip
+modified:
+categories:
+excerpt: A crunchy, creamy, delicious dip.
+You'll want to eat an entire bowlful- be warned!
+tags: [dip, water chestnuts, appetizer]
+image:
+  feature:
-date: '2014-02-15 12:48:00'
+date: 2014-02-15 12:48:00
 ---

-*You'll want to eat an entire bowl of this stuff.
-Be warned.*
+*A crunchy, creamy, delicious dip.
+You'll want to eat an entire bowlful- be warned!*

-The below quantities are just suggestions.
-Adjust to reach the consistency you desire!

-> 1-2 cans water chestnuts, sliced and diced
+> 1 can of water chestnuts, chopped finely
-> 1 envelope of dry dip mix or salad dressing mix (ranch works very well)
 > 1/2 cup sour cream
-> 1/4-1/2 cup mayonnaise (or substitute blended avocado)
+> 1/4-1/2 cup mayonnaise (you can also substitute greek yogurt or blended avocado)
-> 1-2 tablespoons sriracha
+> 2 teaspoons garlic powder
+> 1 teaspoon onion powder
+> black pepper to taste
+> dash of smoked paprika
+> dash of salt
+> 1-3 cloves garlic, minced
 > 1/3 cup sliced scallions
-> black pepper, dash of salt
+> 1 tablespoon sriracha, if desired

-* Whisk mayo and sour cream together until smooth.
+* In a bowl, whisk sour cream and mayo together until smooth.
-* Add sriracha, salad dressing mix, scallions and seasonings.
-Stir.
+* Add in seasonings, garlic, scallions and sriracha.
-* Add water chestnuts and stir to combine.
+* Finally, add the water chestnuts and stir to combine.
+Adjust the amount of sour cream/mayo to reach the consistency you desire.
+* Serve with sturdy chips or toasted pita bread.

 Keep refrigerated.